Renzi set to become Italy's youngest prime minister

 Mounting pressure from unions and Italy's business lobby, which criticized the Letta government for not doing enough to help the country's struggling corporate landscape, prompted Renzi to change his mind, sources close to him have said.

-A similar center-left putsch in 1998 paved the way for a landslide center-right election victory by Berlusconi less than three years later.
+A similar centre-left putsch in 1998 paved the way for a landslide centre-right election victory by Berlusconi less than three years later.

 "If the new prime minister wants to govern and change the country, he'll have to do it without fear of losing the next elections," former premier Monti said in an interview with Il Foglio newspaper on Saturday.